GEM-benchmark/NL-Augmenter/README.md

 # NL-Augmenter 🦎 → 🐍

 The NL-Augmenter is a collaborative effort intended to add transformations of datasets dealing with natural language.
-We invite submissions of transformations to this framework by way of GitHub pull request, through August 1, 2021.
+We invite submissions of transformations to this framework by way of GitHub pull request, through September 1, 2021.
 All submitters of accepted transformations (and filters) will be included as co-authors on a paper announcing this framework.

 The framework organizers can be contacted at nl-augmenter@googlegroups.com.